-This recipe is meant for the end of summer, when tomatoes are in season and in abundance!
-These tomato toasts are made with only a few simple ingredients but are one of the most delicious appetizers you’ll ever try!
+This recipe is meant for summer, when tomatoes are in season and in abundance!
+These tomato toasts are made with only a few simple ingredients but are one of the most delicious appetizers you'll ever try!

 Pan con Tomate (also called Pa amb Tomàquet) is a Spanish tapas dish.
 As I'm sure you've figured out, the name translates to "bread with tomato" and that's exactly what they are!